The project maintains:

 - A Current version where most of the development occurs.

-- A Long-term support (LTS) version that does not add new features but gets bug fixes.
+- An Active LTS (Long-Term Support) version that does not add new features but gets bug fixes.

-- One (or more) maintenance versions that receive only critical bug fixes.
+- One or more Maintenance LTS versions that receive only critical bug fixes.

-A major LoopBack version (for example, 2.x) enters LTS when the next major version is released (for example, 3.x) and stays in LTS mode for at least six months.
+A major LoopBack version (for example, 3.x) enters Active LTS when the next major version is released (for example, 4.0) and stays in Active LTS mode for at least six months.

 Once a release enters LTS, no new features may be added to that release.
 Changes are limited to: